Generic Properties of Geodesic Flows on Analytic Hypersurfaces of Euclidean Space: Introduction

 It is well known that the geodesic flow on an ellipsoid is an integrable Hamiltonian system \cite{jacobi1884vorlesungen} (see also \cite{moser1980geometry, moser1980various} and \cite{tabachnikov2002ellipsoids} for modern proofs).
-In fact, $n$-dimensional ellipsoids and surfaces of revolution are the only known examples of closed hypersurfaces of Euclidean space on which the geodesic flow with respect to the Euclidean metric is integrable.
-It is believed that these are the only examples of integrable geodesic flows on closed hypersurfaces; however a proof of this statement is currently unknown.
+It is believed that $n$-dimensional ellipsoids and surfaces of revolution are among very few examples of integrable geodesic flows on closed hypersurfaces of Euclidean space.
 On the other hand, the presence of a nontrivial hyperbolic basic set implies the existence of chaotic motions.
-Standard results imply that if the system has a hyperbolic periodic orbit and a transverse homoclinic, then it has a nontrivial hyperbolic basic set \cite{poincare1899methodes, shilnikov1965case, smale1967differentiable}(see also \cite{katok1995introduction}).
-The existence of such a set is a $C^2$-open property of the Hamiltonian function, and in this case the Hamiltonian depends on the curvature of the hypersurface (i.e. the second derivative).
+Standard results imply that if the system has a hyperbolic periodic orbit and a transverse homoclinic, then it has a nontrivial hyperbolic basic set \cite{poincare1899methodes, shilnikov1965case, smale1967differentiable}(see also Theorem 6.5.5 of \cite{katok1995introduction}).
+The existence of such a set is a $C^2$-open property of the Hamiltonian function, and in the current article the Hamiltonian depends on the curvature of the hypersurface (i.e. the second derivative).
 Therefore the existence of such a set is a $C^4$-open property (and therefore $C^r$-open for $r=5,6\dots, \infty, \omega$) of the hypersurface.
 A long-term goal is to prove that this property is also \emph{dense} in the $C^{\omega}$-topology.
 The geodesic flow on manifolds of negative curvature is Anosov \cite{anosov1967geodesic}, but less is known in the convex case.
 This paper establishes two results in this direction.
 Firstly, there is a residual set of closed real-analytic hypersurfaces $M$ in $\mathbb{R}^n$ (where $n \geq 3$) such that if $M$ has a nonhyperbolic closed geodesic, then the geodesic flow with respect to the Euclidean metric has a nontrivial hyperbolic basic set.
 Secondly, there is a $C^{\omega}$ open and dense set of real-analytic, closed, and strictly convex surfaces in $\mathbb{R}^3$ on which the geodesic flow with respect to the Euclidean metric has a nontrivial hyperbolic basic set.